Manuel Losada Rodríguez Portrait

 Manuel Losada Rodríguez

-Professional Profile location_on Madrid, Spain
+Experience location_on Madrid, Spain

 A decade building complex products end to end